BMDS-ETH/SCIRecoveryPredictionPublic/README.md

 # SCIRecoveryPredictionPublic

-We provide a matching algorithm to identify digital twins for spinal cord injury patients in the acute injury phase to predict recovery trajectories.
+We provide a matching algorithm to identify digital twins for spinal cord injury patients in the acute injury phase (e.g. 1-2weeks) to predict recovery (e.g. 26 weeeks) trajectories.
+The algorithm is flexible to handle different time points

 ## Data required
 This scrip required input data for: